Agamemnon: Ancestry and early life

 Fourth century BC depiction of Chryses attempting to ransom his daughter Chryseis from Agamemnon.

 Agamemnon was a descendant of Pelops, son of Tantalus.
 According to the common story (as told in the Iliad and Odyssey of Homer), Agamemnon and his younger brother Menelaus were the sons of Atreus, king of Mycenae, and Aerope, daughter of the Cretan king Catreus.
 However, according to another tradition, Agamemnon and Menelaus were the sons of Atreus' son Pleisthenes, with their mother being Aerope, Cleolla, or Eriphyle.
 In this tradition, Pleisthenes dies young, with Agamemnon and Menelaus being raised by Atreus.
 Agamemnon had a sister Anaxibia (or Astyoche) who married Strophius, the son of Crisus.

 Agamemnon's father, Atreus, murdered the sons of his twin brother Thyestes and fed them to Thyestes after discovering Thyestes' adultery with his wife Aerope.
 Thyestes fathered Aegisthus with his own daughter, Pelopia, and this son vowed gruesome revenge on Atreus' children.
 Aegisthus murdered Atreus, restored Thyestes to the throne, and took possession of the throne of Mycenae and jointly ruled with his father.
 During this period, Agamemnon and his brother Menelaus took refuge with Tyndareus, King of Sparta.

 In Sparta, Agamemnon and Menelaus respectively married Tyndareus' daughters Clytemnestra and Helen.
-In some stories (such as Iphigenia at Aulis by Euripides) Clytemnestra was already married to Tantalus, and Agamemnon murders him and the couple's infant son before marrying Clytemnestra.
+In some stories (such as Iphigenia at Aulis by Euripides) Clytemnestra was already married to Tantalus, another son of Thyestes, whom Agamemnon murders along with the couple's infant son before marrying Clytemnestra.

-Agamemnon and Clytemnestra had four children: one son, Orestes, and three daughters, Iphigenia, Electra, and Chrysothemis.
 Menelaus succeeded Tyndareus in Sparta, while Agamemnon, with his brother's assistance, drove out Aegisthus and Thyestes to recover his father's kingdom.
 He extended his dominion by conquest and became the most powerful prince in Greece.

+The number of children Agamemnon and Clytemnestra had varies according to source.
+In the Iliad, Agamemnon states that he has three daughters: Chrysothemis, Laodike, and Iphianassa.
+In Aeschylus' Oresteia, he has one son, Orestes, and two daughters, Iphigenia and Electra; Sophocles' Electra adds a daughter named Chrysothemis.
+Some also make Halaesus, an enemy of Aeneas in Italy, an illegitimate son of Agamemnon.

 Agamemnon's family history had been tarnished by murder, incest, and treachery, consequences of the heinous crime perpetrated by his ancestor, Tantalus, and then of a curse placed upon Pelops, son of Tantalus, by Myrtilus, whom he had murdered.
-Thus misfortune hounded successive generations of the House of Atreus, until atoned by Orestes in a court of justice held jointly by humans and gods.
+In Aeschylus' Oresteia, misfortune hounded successive generations of the House of Atreus, until atoned by Orestes in a court of justice held jointly by humans and gods.